MrsmLisa/connecting-comics/README.md

 <img width="1586" height="162" alt="image" src="https://github.com/user-attachments/assets/f161ce8c-f3fc-4d95-b005-052e9f5af68c" />

 **Footer**
 I have split the footer into two sections.
-The first being a contact info with the adress, phone number and the Font Awsome icons that links to their social media.
+The first being a contact info with the associatons adress, phone number and the Font Awsome icons that links to their social media.
 The second is a contact us form with name, email and message.
 At the viewport 320px the contact us part goes below the contact info.

 <img width="1558" height="748" alt="image" src="https://github.com/user-attachments/assets/1cbba49a-e04f-49bf-95eb-d5ab2a35d09e" />

 ### 3.1.2.
 Index page

 The index page contains a hero section with the name and some comic bubbles in the background.
-The hero exists an all pages but with different text and color to mark the different parts.
-The index membership sign up and success pages are pink, the workshop page is blue and the Drink and Draw is green.
+The hero exists an all pages but with different text and color to mark the different parts of the website.
+The index, membership sign up and success pages are pink, the workshop page is blue and the Drink and Draw is green.

 The page starts with a short introductory text on the association and pictures to show the main purpose of the website.
 This allows the user to immediately understand what the purpose of the association.